different-name/catppuccin-userstyles-nix/readme.md

 # catppuccin-userstyles-nix

-Generate Stylus `storage.js` from declarative Catppuccin Userstyle settings for use with Firefox, LibreWolf, or Floorp
+Generate Stylus settings with Catppuccin Userstyles configured & installed

 > [!WARNING]
 > This flake is in early development and may be unstable